panoptes/POCS/docs/index.rst

 	itself.
 Normal operating usage of POCS doesn't require knowledge of the documentation here.

-	If you are intereted in how to operate a PANOPTES unit, please see the `User's Guide <https://projectpanoptes.org/instructions.html>`_.
+	If you are interested in how to operate a PANOPTES unit, please see the `User's Guide <https://projectpanoptes.org/instructions.html>`_.

 	.. todo:: User's guide?